Robert Smith (running back): After retirement

 Smith is one of the amateur astronomers featured in science writer Timothy Ferris's 2007 PBS program, Seeing in the Dark, based on his 2002 book of the same name.

-On November 1, 2013, Smith openly admitted to fighting alcoholism during his playing career on ESPN during an interview on SportsCenter.
+On ESPN on November 1, 2013, Smith openly admitted to fighting alcoholism during his playing career during an interview on SportsCenter.
 He explained he sought counseling and has been sober since the birth of his son, and that his family is his daily motivation to stay sober.
 He also appeared on ESPN's First Take with Stephen A. Smith and Skip Bayless talking about his alcoholism.